dbierer/zf-fundamentals-dec-2018/README.md

         * On another note.
 I noticed while checking it out, you didn't composer install the vendor directory before having me upload the course-project.tar.bz2.
 That means the localhost links bonk and will require the vendor directory installed.

 ## Q & A
+* Q: Is there a list of ZF components which need to be added to `modules.config.php`

 * Q: Where do I find examples of ZF tests?

 * Q: What about the "invokables" service key